deomsh/FATLFN/README.md

 ### FATLFN.LLL v0.2 (20241023)

-This is the Loosely Linked Library version of command-line script 'FATLFN.G4B'.
+This is the Loosely Linked Library version of command-line script 'FATLFN.G4B'
-The concept of a Loosely Linked Library is an idea of Wonko the Sane (Jaclaz).
+The concept of a Loosely Linked Library is an idea of Wonko the Sane (Jaclaz)
-Returns 'result=1' if succes, variable 'message' if failure.
+Returns 'result=1' if succes, variable 'message' if failure
-Exception for functions \<dir> and \<dirx> without "\> nul" at the end: normal operation.
+Exception for functions \<dir> and \<dirx> without "\> nul" at the end: normal operation
 With "\> nul"  after FILE:
 \<dir> returns 'result=0' if directory is empty, otherwise count of Directory-entries
 \<dirx> returns 'result=0' if directory is empty, otherwise count of Long File Names in Directory
-If a script uses FATLFN.LLL, 'FAT' and 'ATTRIBFT.LLL' must be with insmod loaded before use
+If a script uses FATLFN.LLL, 'FAT' and 'ATTRIBFT.LLL' must have been loaded with insmod before use
-Script must unload 'FAT' and 'ATTRIBFT.LLL' if desired.
+Script must unload 'FAT' and 'ATTRIBFT.LLL' if desired
 After use of 'FATLFN.LLL' status is always: 'debug 1' AND 'debug msg=0' !
 Use 'FATLFN.LLL help' for help (most of the time identical to command-line version)